mcjojos/rebalancing-service/README.md

 The process follows the following steps:

 - Consumes customers
-- Consumes strategies
+- Consumes strategies.
-- For each customer, find which strategy applies to them using their risk level and years until retirement
+- For each customer, find which strategy applies to them using their risk level and years until retirement.
-- Retrieves the customer portfolios from the Financial Portfolio Service
+- Retrieves the customer portfolios from the Financial Portfolio Service.
-- Use a customer's selected strategy asset percentages, calculate the trades that must be made to rebalance their portfolio
+- Use a customer's selected strategy asset percentages, calculate the trades that must be made to rebalance their portfolio.
-- Batch customer trades and send them to the Financial Portfolio Service - the max amount of trades per batch should be configurable
+- Batch customer trades and send them to the Financial Portfolio Service - the max amount of trades per batch is configurable.

-Strategies whose percentages don't sum up to 100 are discarded and ignored
+Strategies whose percentages don't sum up to 100 are discarded and ignored.

 ## Financial Portfolio Service (FPS)